Distributed and Secure Kernel-Based Quantum Machine Learning: Experimental Evaluation

 \section{Experimental Evaluation}

-All the proof-of-concept experiments in our following evaluation were conducted on a High-Performance Computing (HPC) cluster.
-Each node within this HPC environment was equipped with an Intel XEON CPU E5-2650 v4, complemented by 256 GB of memory and a 2 TB SSD storage capacity.
+All the proof-of-concept experiments in our evaluation were carried out using classical computing resources in a High-Performance Computing (HPC) cluster.
+Each node within this HPC environment was equipped with an Intel XEON CPU E5-2650 v4, complemented by 256 GB of memory and 2 TB of SSD storage capacity.
 We used the Qiskit Aer Simulator to run the program offline due to limited access to IBM's quantum resources.
-Due to this, we were restricted to simulating only 31 qubits in our environment.
-Note that we don't report any timings since the experiments are run on a simulator.
+As a result, we were restricted to simulating only 31 qubits in our environment.
+Note that we do not report any timings since the experiments are run on a simulator.

 Our experiments focused on computing the linear kernel.
-Given the limitation to simulating only 31 qubits, restricting us to $2^7$ features, we adopted this approach and assigned $n=7$ qubits to each party in our distributed setup.
-Implementing other kernels, such as encoding-induced kernels, RBF kernel, polynomial kernel, and Laplacian kernel, would require more qubits than available.
-Nonetheless, we have also provided the code to compute these additional kernels.
+Given the limitation of simulating only $31$ qubits, which confines us to $2^7$ features, we adopted this approach and assigned $n=7$ qubits to each party in our distributed setup.
+While implementing other kernels, such as encoding-induced kernels, RBF kernels, polynomial kernels, and Laplacian kernels, would require more qubits than available, our primary goal is to validate the architecture rather than exhaustively test every encoding.
+Since the validity of these encodings has already been theoretically established, our focus is on demonstrating that our architecture functions as expected within this framework.

-Additionally, we tested our methodology in a two-party configuration.
-This is trivially expandable, as the data can be redistributed to additional participants, thereby maintaining consistent results.
+In addition, we tested our methodology in a two-party configuration.
+This can be easily expanded, as the data can be redistributed to additional participants while maintaining consistent results.
 Due to the constraints on qubit simulation, a two-party configuration is employed, allocating $14$ qubits for the two data providers, $14$ for the helper, and $1$ for the server.